IhorSobol/IhorSobol/README.md

 ### What I do:

 * I am developing user interfaces.
-I follow the best practices in 1 and in fe.
+I follow the best practices in UX and in FrontEnd.
 * I also like to make interfaces accessible to search engines (sematic layout) and to people (accessibility).

 ### Connect with me: